marciob/100days-of-code-rust/Basics.md

 <br>

 macro <br>
-macros are invokd with a "!" at the end <br>
+macros are invoked with a "!" at the end <br>
 there are pre-defined macros and custom macros <br>
 <br>
 examples of pre-defined macros: <br>